 Another fun thing - I won a charm pack from Fig Tree Designs during the Moda Pillow Talk.
 P.Snickety and The Barbarian were not impressed at all, since they didn't really see the use of the 5" by 5" charm squares.
 Me, I am thrilled to win something - period!!!
 I knew that there was no chance that I'd win based on pure luck - that is just not how I roll (hah - get the joke!?!?), so already going into it, my strategy was to rely on hard work.
 Fig Tree's owner Joanna Figueroa had 4 different ways to win something from her Pillow Talk post, one of which was to get at least 5 fabric line guesses right from either the buttons or the strips that she used to make this pillow (picture taken from Joanna's blog):

+She posted the correct answer today - 10 collections were used for the 13 creme strips used (these were the ones that I tried to get right).
 Let me tell you, my eyes were pretty much bleeding by the end of the 2 hr session spent on looking at the teensy photo and all the fabric collections that Joanna has released through Moda (19!!!).
 I got the congratulation-send-me-your-address e-mail from her yesterday!
 She picked out 40 charm-pack winners - out of a total of 1,503 comments...
 Can you imagine the time it must have taken to go through them all!?
 So, how did I do? - I got all of them right except from one.....
 I tell you - this puzzle made the Superbowl fly by... :-D

 Well, before I go to bed, I have to share some great music with you.
 I have always loved powerful & charismatic singers.
 Theatrical is not a problem for me either.
 I loved Whitney Hueston, Mariah Carey has some pipes on her, I am always impressed with Celine Dion, and my absolute top-dream would be to be a fabulous and celebrated opera singer.
 A dream that I have been told that my father's mother had too.
 Unfortunately, she was told that "one artist in the family is enough" (my grandmother's older sister was a very talented painter).
 Anyway, the opera dream is not a joke!
 I would pick opera over being a successful cross-stitch designer (or engineer) any day!
-One of the songs I used to "practice", while running between classes, in the awesome acoustics that the stairwells offered in my high school was this aria, "Der Hölle Rache kocht in meinem Herzen" ("Hell's revenge boils in my heart"), which is the Queen of the Night's furious demand that her daughter kill the Queen's enemy (there is a long dialogue in German first - try to see if you get what they are speaking about.
+One of the songs I used to "practice", while running between classes, in the awesome acoustics that the stairwells offered in my high school was this aria,"Der Hölle Rache kocht in meinem Herzen" ("Hell's revenge boils in my heart"), which is the Queen of the Night's furious demand that her daughter kill the Queen's enemy (there is a long dialogue in German first - try to see if you get what they are speaking about.
 I speak some German, but not well enough to grasp the details...):

 This is the best interpretation I have found on YouTube - she is not hastening the tempo during the hard-to-sing (and very high) stacatto parts.
 She is also making sure that each tone can be heard in the very advanced running passages towards the end.
 Beautiful!!!